Klipper3d/klipper/docs/G-Codes.md

 - Set SD position: `M26 S<offset>`
 - Report SD print status: `M27`

+In addition, the following extended commands are availble when the "virtual_sdcard" config section is enabled.
+- Load a file and start SD print: `SDCARD_PRINT_FILE FILENAME=<filename>`
+- Unload file and clear SD state:  `SDCARD_RESET_FILE`

 ## G-Code arcs

 The following standard G-Code commands are available if a "gcode_arcs"